orend/register/register.md

 ```
 Service Object
 --------------
-This is better, the ```User``` class knows better about creating and updating users, but there are still a few problems.
-The first one is that having ```User``` handle mailing list additions, and specifically notifying the user about this with ```NotifiesUser```.
-In fact, having an active record object handle anything more than CRUD and associations is a violation of the Single Responsibility Principle.
+This is better, as the ```User``` class is now responsible for creating and updating users, but there are still a few problems.
+The first one is that now ```User``` is handling mailing list additions, as well as notifying the user about this.
+This is too many responsibilities for one class.
+Having an active record object handle anything more than CRUD and associations is a violation of the Single Responsibility Principle.

-The second problem is that business logic in active record classes are a pain to unit test.
-You often need factories or to heavily stub out methods of the object under test (don't do that), stub all instances of the class under test (don't do that either) or hit the database in your unit tests (please don't).
+The second problem is that business logic in active record classes is a pain to unit test.
+You often need to use factories or to heavily stub out methods of the object under test (don't do that), stub all instances of the class under test (don't do that either) or hit the database in your unit tests (please don't).
 As a result testing active record objects can be very slow, sometimes orders of magnitude slower than testing plain ruby objects.

 Now, if the code above was the entire ```User``` class and my application was small and simple I'd be perfectly happy with leaving ```User#addToEmailList``` as is.
-But more complex rails apps that are not groomed often enough tend to have large 'god classes' such as ```User``` or ```Order``` that attract every piece of logic that even touches these classes, which makes these kind of apps very hard to maintain.
+But more complex rails apps that are not groomed often enough tend to have large 'god classes' such as ```User``` or ```Order``` that attract every piece of logic that touches the model.
+Slow tests make an app harder to maintain and harder to work with.
 This is when introducing a service object is useful:

 ```ruby
 class EmailListController < ApplicationController